lucasb-eyer/sws/README.md

 - You cannot set a group to a value or vice-versa, i.e. no `c.model = "vit"` followed by `c.model.depth = 4` or vice-versa.
 - Cycles in computed callables are detected and raise an exception at `finalize`.
+- When setting values via commandline args, you can use the syntax `name:=value` to create the exact field `c.name` even if it does not exist.
+This can be useful in rare circumstances where the codebase uses the pattern `c.get("name", default)` for things, and the `get_config` doesn't include a value for `name`.
+Use with care.

 # Installing
 ```bash